Felix-Thiele/Lin-Algebra-Formalization-FTL/README.md

 - If f is linear, Ker(f) is a subspace.
 - If f is linear and Ker(f) = {0}, then f is injective.
-- Any K-vector space V can be embedded into the double dual space (V*)*
+- Any K-vector space V can be embedded into the double dual space (V*)*.
 - The endomorphisms of a K-vector space V form a ring End(K,V).
-- The invertible elements of a ring form a multiplicative group
+- The invertible elements of a ring form a multiplicative group.

 ## Checking Times of the P_ Files